How to Become an Ethical Hacker in 2025?

 Step 9: Experiment and Practice to Ace Hacking

 Practicing and experimenting are the keys to success in the field of hacking.
-Ethical hackers need to practice the learnt concepts in various environments and scenarios.
-Test various attacks, tools, and more.
+Ethical hackers need to practice the concepts they learn in various environments and scenarios and test various attacks, tools, and more.

 Step 10: Attend Discussions and Meet Expert Hackers

-Make a community or join forums for discussions with other hackers worldwide to exchange and share knowledge and work together.
-There are several communities on Discord, Facebook, Telegram, and more platforms.
+Join a community or forum to discuss hacking with other hackers worldwide, exchange knowledge, and collaborate.
+There are several communities on Discord, Facebook, Telegram, and other platforms.

 1. Starting Out

 To take the test for the qualification, you are expected to possess at least 500 hours of practical computing experience.
-At this level of your career, you can expect to earn an average salary of $44,000 per year.
-Before you can advance in your career, however, you need to gain experience and gain a Network+ or CCNA qualification.
-The Network+ certification validates foundation-level knowledge in networks, including management, maintenance, installation, and troubleshooting.
+You can expect to earn an average salary of $44,000 per year at this career level.
+However, before you can advance in your career, you need to gain experience and a Network+ or CCNA qualification.
+The Network+ certification validates foundation-level network knowledge, including management, maintenance, installation, and troubleshooting.
 The CCNA qualification ensures the same abilities and aims at foundation-level expertise.

 2. Network Support

-Once you are qualified, you can embark on the next stage of your career, in network support.
+Once qualified, you can embark on the next career stage in network support.
 Here, you will undertake activities like monitoring and updating, installing security programs, and testing for weaknesses.
-You will gain experience in the field of network security, and your aim should be to secure a position as a network engineer.
+You will gain experience in network security, and your aim should be to secure a position as a network engineer.

 3. Network Engineer

 After gaining experience working in network support, you can hope to earn in the $60,000-65,000 range!
 You will now be designing and planning networks instead of just supporting them.
 From now on, your journey towards becoming an ethical hacker should have you concentrate on the Security aspect.
 Now is the time when you need to be working towards obtaining a certification in security, such as Security+, CISSP, or TICSA, for example.
-The Security+ accreditation is approved by the US Department of Defense and includes the testing of such vital topics as access control, identity management, and cryptography.
+The US Department of Defense approves the Security+ accreditation and includes the testing of such vital topics as access control, identity management, and cryptography.

-CISSP is a globally recognized security qualification that attests to knowledge in risk management, cloud computing, and application development.
+CISSP is a globally recognized security qualification that attests to risk management, cloud computing, and application development knowledge.
 Testing for the TICSA qualification covers the same areas and is aimed at the same level of security understanding.
 Gaining this experience and the accreditation should be sufficient to help you secure a role in information security.

 Become a Certified Ethical Hacker!